 Bank of America Business Advantage Travel Rewards Card’s Excellent Perks

 The Bank of America Business Advantage Travel Rewards Card offers a few perks considered “excellent” by the editors of The Balance.
 These benefits include:

-Bank of America does offer a mobile app that makes it easier to pay bills and monitor your rewards with your mobile device.
-Also be aware that the Bank of America Business Advantage Travel Rewards Card comes with cash flow management tools for your business, including the option to sync your transactions with QuickBooks.
+Bank of America offers a mobile app that makes it easier to pay bills and monitor your rewards with your mobile device.

 The Bank of America Business Advantage Travel Rewards Card charges standard fees for this industry, although you won’t pay foreign transaction fees on purchases made abroad.